dxw/contracts/agreements/agency_terms.md

         1. You may not change the Story without dxw's prior consent;
         2. You may instruct us to cease work on the Story;
-        3.  we will make all reasonable efforts, using the resources allocated to the Sprint,<!-- you could do better if you allocated other resources, clearly you don't want to do that --> to complete the Story within the Sprint.
+        3.  we will make all reasonable efforts, using the resources allocated to the Sprint, to complete the Story within the Sprint.

     12. After dxw believe a Story has been Finished: